rehierl/abstract-properties/15-x-hierarchies-2/_remarks-beyond.md

 - this is about abstract properties
+- there are no actual implementations
-- a purely theoretical discussion
+- i.e. a purely theoretical discussion

 # topics - meta